pingidentity/terraform-provider-pingdirectory/docs/resources/cipher_stream_provider.md

 - `conjur_secret_relative_path` (String) The portion of the path that follows the account name in the URI needed to obtain the secret passphrase to use to generate the encryption key.
 Any special characters in the path must be URL-encoded.
 - `description` (String) A description for this Cipher Stream Provider
 - `encrypted_passphrase_file` (String) The path to a file that will hold the encrypted passphrase used by this cipher stream provider.
 - `encryption_metadata_file` (String) The path to a file that will hold metadata about the encryption performed by this Amazon Secrets Manager Cipher Stream Provider.
+Supported in PingDirectory product version 9.3.0.0+.
 - `extension_argument` (Set of String) The set of arguments used to customize the behavior for the Third Party Cipher Stream Provider.
 Each configuration property should be given in the form 'name=value'.
 - `extension_class` (String) The fully-qualified name of the Java class providing the logic for the Third Party Cipher Stream Provider.
 - `http_proxy_external_server` (String) A reference to an HTTP proxy server that should be used for requests sent to the Azure service.
 Supported in PingDirectory product version 9.2.0.0+.
+- `iteration_count` (Number) The PBKDF2 iteration count that will be used when deriving the encryption key used to protect the encryption settings database.
+Supported in PingDirectory product version 9.3.0.0+.
 - `key_store_pin` (String, Sensitive) The clear-text user PIN needed to interact with the PKCS #11 token.
 - `key_store_pin_environment_variable` (String) The name of an environment variable whose value is the user PIN needed to interact with the PKCS #11 token.
 The environment variable must be defined and must contain a clear-text representation of the PIN.
 - `key_store_pin_file` (String) The path to a file containing the user PIN needed to interact with the PKCS #11 token.
 The file must exist and must contain exactly one line with a clear-text representation of the PIN.